On managing magic mushroom experiences

 We might call the outside-in forces the ‘environment’ or something like this.
 The outside-in forces are all the ways in which you are shaped primarily by the world.
 You can think of how you respond to a beautiful vista, or how you change the way you express yourself around different kinds of people.
 These changes don’t come from you per se, the entity behind the eyes.
 They are elicited from the world around you.

 Now, you obviously can’t draw a neat line between the two, because they act on each other.
 Around certain people, you are a certain kind of person because you want to be perceived a certain way.
-The outside-in force (the people you’re around) is acting on the inside-out force (they way you want them to see you).
+The outside-in force (the people you’re around) is acting on the inside-out force (they way you want them to see you) and vice versa.

 But the conceptualisation is important because we typically emphasise very heavily the role of the inside-out forces, often to our detriment.
 The strength of a perception of ‘you-ness’ is pretty overwhelming for most people, and it can be weird to think of ourselves as being substantially shaped by the world rather than at the direction of some internal entity.
 The inside-out forces feel like the most important forces.